Secure File Sharing is about more than just securing files

 - Placing limits by file types & sizes

-- Be prescriptive about protections placed on the shared content – passwords, time-based self-destruction, read-only sharing etc.
+- Be prescriptive about protections placed on the shared content – passwords, time-based self-destruction, read-only sharing, etc.

 Audit logging & Reports

 Many times, sharing content may not simply be a 1-1 transaction.
 Employees will require the recipient to also share content back.
 And it may not just be a couple of files, but a complex folder structure.
 Several internal employees in a team may also require access to this data along with the vendor – who in turn may have several employees in their organization who need access to the same content.
-Having a way to orchestrate and facilitate such sharing securely and with sufficient authentication is important.
+Having a way to orchestrate and facilitate such secure file sharing with sufficient authentication is important.

 The act of sharing may need to be a final step in a workflow which the business has developed internally.
 So, it becomes important to be able to automate the act of sharing content so it isn’t always an interactive activity.